 Well upskilling can also reduce your risk of being made redundant.
 Given the current climate, anything you can do that shows you're an irreplaceable asset to your organisation will give you a better chance of riding out the storm.

 On a similar note, regularly upskilling also allows you to future-proof your career.
 As the COVID-19 pandemic has shown us, the only thing we can be sure of in this modern world is uncertainty.
 No position, company or industry is exempt from economic, technological or societal change.
 But if you have a wide range of skills under your belt, you can rest assured you'll have a better chance of finding a role in this ever changing economy.

 Finally, upskilling and investing in your training can ultimately lead to greater remuneration and benefits.
 Whether you want to switch industries, progress up the ranks in your current organisation, or look for opportunities elsewhere, adding additional skills and qualifications to your portfolio will give you a leg up against fellow job seekers and allow you to command a higher salary in whatever role you land.

 TAFE Queensland offers professional development training designed to help you boost your skills, no matter what stage of your career you're in.
-We have a range of upskill and professional development courses including certificates, diplomas, short courses, micro-credentials and skill sets that are offered online and via flexible delivery modes.
+We have a range of professional development courses including certificates, diplomas, short courses, micro-credentials and skill sets that are offered online and via flexible delivery modes.
 Find out how TAFE Queensland can help you future-proof your career today.